 E-Safety is part of the National Curriculum for Computing.
-It is explicitly taught in all year groups as part of the City of York Computing Curriculum.
-To complement our teaching, we use resources from:
+It is explicitly taught in all year groups as part of the Lord Deramore's Computing curriculum. https://lordderamores.com/our-curriculum/curriculum To complement our teaching, we use resources from: